Easy egg white muffins recipe that make the perfect healthy on-the-go breakfast. They’re high in protein, low in fat, and freezer friendly!

-To store: Make sure the egg muffins have cooled, then store in the refrigerator in an airtight container or bag.
+- To store: Make sure the egg muffins have cooled, then store them in the refrigerator in an airtight container or bag.
 They will keep in the fridge for up to 5 days.

-To freeze: Let them cool completely, then place in an airtight container or freezer bag.
+- To freeze: For freezer-friendly egg white muffins, cool completely, then place them in an airtight container or freezer bag.
 Store in the freezer for up to 3 months.

-Reheat from fridge: Reheat in microwave for 30 seconds, or until warm throughout.
+- Reheat from the fridge: Reheat in the microwave for 30 seconds, or until warm throughout.

-Reheat from frozen: Reheat in microwave for 45 seconds, or until warm.
-You can also let them thaw in the fridge overnight, then microwave for about 30 seconds the next morning.
+- Reheat from frozen: Reheat in the microwave for 45 seconds, or until warm.
+You can also let them thaw in the fridge overnight, then microwave them for about 30 seconds the next morning.

 Egg White Muffins Recipe